mmarusiak/mmarusiak/README.md

 **_Indie Game Developer | Student | Big Lego fan_**

 My name is Marcel and I'm _game developer_.
 Kinda...
-I didn't make any game _yet_ but I have experience in Unity, Construct 2, JS and a bit of Python  and C++ programming, so let's hope I can call myself that way.
+I didn't make any game _yet_ but I have experience in Unity, C#.
+Construct 2, JS and a bit of Python  and C++ programming, so let's hope I can call myself that way.

-Now I'm focusing on my Unity project, mainly on open source tool for making dialogs in Unity a lot easier and faster.

 As you can see my GitHub is almost empty, but not for long :cowboy_hat_face: :cowboy_hat_face: :cowboy_hat_face: